andrelo1/gotobed-le/README.md

 ```
 Build `common_vc9` and `skse` from SKSE as static libraries.

-Open `gotobed.sln` in Visual Studio and build solution.
-Some SKSE files won't compile and require manual editing.
+Open `gotobed.sln` in Visual Studio and build solution, some SKSE files won't compile and require manual editing.